If you’re like most business owners, you probably feel like marketing your business is a never-ending task.

 Need more ideas?
 Check out my post Top 22 Ways to Use Facebook Live to Market Your Business.

-Regularly monitoring your website activity can help you figure out which topics and content-types your visitors ACTUALLY want more of.
+Add this to your regular marketing activities so that you can monitor your website activity that can help you figure out which topics and content-types your visitors ACTUALLY want more of.
 It can also show you exactly where your visitors are coming from…which can be key to knowing how and where to promote your stuff.
-Some key areas to pay attention to:
+Some key areas to pay attention to top:

 While not every blog post can be written in an hour or less, some can.
 Some tips for writing a super-quick, awesome blog post: